Bookmarks on this page:

 Please note that some wood shavings - such as pine, cedar and redwood - give off aromatic hydrocarbons (phenols) and acids that are toxic and can cause dermatitis, allergic symptoms and irritation of the digestive tract.
 They should not be used in cages, aviaries, or nestboxes.

 Do make sure not to give any poisonous or chemically treated (insecticides / fertilizer) plant material to your birds.
 This website will provide you information on toxic and safe plant material for your birds.
-For non-toxic insect & weed control, please visit this website.
+For non-toxic insect & weed control, please visit the Green and Healthy website.

 If space allows, offering a choice of nest boxes, and placed in various locations within the aviary, can allow the parent birds to make their own choice.
 Once a pair has chosen a specific nest-box and been successful in it, offer that one to them each breeding season.
 Try and keep that one for their exclusive use.
 Once a pair has chosen its nest-box, the other ones can generally be removed.
 If the "spare" boxes are to be removed and moved to another flight, ensure the nest-box is cleaned to ensure the receptacle has the minimal contamination of mites, parasites and pathogens.